Asieh-A-Mofrad/equivalence-projective-simulation/README.md

 # Equivalence Projective Simulation (EPS)
-This code simulates the "equivalence projective simulation" model that introduced in the paper entitled:
+This code simulates the "equivalence projective simulation" model that introduced in the paper:

-**"Equivalence Projective Simulation as a Framework for Modeling Formation of Stimulus Equivalence Classes"**, Neural Computation, MIT press,
+**Mofrad, A. A., Yazidi, A., Hammer, H. L., & Arntzen, E. (2020).
+Equivalence Projective Simulation as a Framework for Modeling Formation of Stimulus Equivalence Classes.
+Neural Computation, 32(5), 912-968.**

 Please cite the paper if you use the EPS model or the code in this repository.